asyncapi/community/code_of_conduct/code-of-conduct-committee.md

 ## Incident Resolution Procedures

-Please see our [Incident Resolution Procedures](coc-incident-resolution-procedures.md), which address:
+Please see our [Incident Resolution Procedures](coc-incident-resolution-procedures.md), which address, among others:

 - How to submit a report
 - What information to share in your report